CrossFit Open Workouts: The Modern Age (19-23)

 Equipment: Barbell, bumper plates, pull-up bar/rack

-CrossFit HQ decided to throw some significant gymnastics work at us for a second straight week with this one.
-30 bar muscle-ups under fatigue with the expectation to sprint through (why would they require that 3-minute rest, otherwise?)
+CrossFit HQ decided to throw some more gymnastics work at us for a second straight week with this one.
+30 bar muscle-ups under fatigue with the expectation to sprint through each portion.

-If you can move fast and recover well, sprint through the first part (well…all of it, really).
+If you can move fast and recover well, sprint through the first part.
 If not, keep a decent pace at the beginning, rest up, and go all out on part 2.

 CrossFit Open Workout 19.5